ondemandenv/ondemandenv.github.io/articles/semantic-evolution-crisis-merge-hell-cultural.md

 **This is where "merge hell" truly originates—not from Git conflicts, but from our cultural inability to recognize semantic boundaries.**

+**Merge hell is not an accident.
+It's entropy's victory.**

+When we abandon the discipline of semantic decomposition, systems naturally drift toward maximum disorder.
+Every arbitrary service boundary becomes a source of friction.
+Every deployment convenience creates future integration complexity.
+Every shortcut around proper domain understanding compounds into exponential chaos.

+**Entropy doesn't care about your deadlines.
+It will win unless actively opposed by architectural discipline.**

 ## **The Microservices Delusion: Physical Fragmentation vs. Semantic Decomposition**

 The industry's obsession with microservices represents perhaps the most catastrophic misunderstanding of system architecture in computing history.
 Teams have confused **physical distribution** with **semantic decomposition**, creating vast networks of services that share no meaningful boundaries—what we previously identified as "Death Star Architecture."